verainthecity/healthycityhack.github.io/README.md

 http://www.ifmo.ru/ru/ (work in progress)

 ## Event description
-Topics of hackathon:
+Topics of hackathon are all united by the general topic of equal development.
+Subtopics include:
 1. Urbanistics,
-2. Data science for social good,
+2. Data science for social good, small and big data analysis,
-3. Big data analysis,
-5. Open city, open education, open data in healthy city
+3. Open city, open education, open data in healthy city
-6. Health data analysis
+4. Health data analysis
 Program of the hackathon will be published in March 2020.

 ## Abstract of the event